 Mr. Ayckbourn turned 75 in April; Arrivals & Departures is, by most reckonings, his 77th play.
 That’s quite a ratio of plays to years, one that would seem to embrace a certain level of exhaustion by this point.

 Yet while Arrivals & Departures possesses many traits long associated with Mr. Ayckbourn, it feels neither weary nor mechanical.
-There seems to be no expiration date on Mr. Ayckbourn’s extensive empathy for the losers we call human beings, nor on his enthusiasm for the possibilities of theater.
+There seems to be no expiration date on Mr. Ayckbourn’s extensive empathy for the losers we call human beings, nor on his enthusiasm for the possibilities of theatre.

 Though it features two inspired Ayckbourn-defining performances from Kim Wall, as a resolutely ordinary bloke sucked up by extraordinary events. and Elizabeth Boag, as his guarded military minder, I wouldn’t put Arrivals & Departures on the very top shelf occupied by masterworks like Mr. Ayckbourn’s The Norman Conquests, seen on Broadway in a splendid revival from the Old Vic in 2009.
 But in form and content, his latest offering is one of his most daring, a testament to a creative mind that remains anything but static.